 The Sloan Digital Sky Survey (SDSS)

-is a series of surveys (or a survey with multiple "phases")
+is a series of Surveys (or "survey phases")

 carried out with the Sloan 2.5m Telescope